lorcan2440/PMD2-Sky-Wonder-Mail-S-Generator/README.md

 Generators for Wonder Mail in Pokemon Mystery Dungeon: Explorers of Sky.
-In 4 languages:
+Currently the bare minimum for a functioning generator in HTML/JS.
+To be made soon:

 - Python
-- JavaScript + HTML
 - C++
 - Lua